 Like Carberry, it took writing a “very legally worded document,” with the help of her mother-in-law, who’s a lawyer, for the district to verify that there wasn’t asbestos in her classroom.

-Carberry looked forward to the district’s scheduled summer repair work at BVHM, but as summer programs will occupy every single classroom, she and others wonder if the repairs will still continue and to what extent.
+The teachers look forward to the district’s scheduled summer repair work at BVHM, but as summer programs will occupy every single classroom, they wonder if the repairs will still continue and to what extent.

 “A space should be a reflection of who you are,” said Carberry.
 “When the floor is crumbling beneath your feet, I feel like the message that it’s sending to our students is just so completely disrespectful.”